Inherit the Wind (play): Other revivals

-In the 1990s Jason Miller and Malachy McCourt starred in a Philadelphia production that broke that city's long run records.

 In 2006 several scenes were translated to Italian for the first time by Luca Giberti for a series of Darwin-themed readings.

 Kevin Spacey (Henry Drummond) and David Troughton (Matthew Harrison Brady) starred in a 2009 revival at The Old Vic in London.

 In 2018, Chandan Sen directed the play for the first time in the Bengali language, renamed as A-Pabitra which starred actor Sabyasachi Chakraborty along with Asit Basu, Tandra Basu, Shantilal Mukherjee and Sen himself.

+In November 2023, a revival directed by Michael Michetti ran at the Pasadena Playhouse starring Alfred Molina (Drummond), John Douglas Thompson (Brady) and Chris Perfetti (Hornbeck).